pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 ## Convert the PyTorch Model to the `.pte` File

 `.pte` is a binary file produced by ExecuTorch Ahead-of-Time (AoT) pipeline by taking in a PyTorch Model (a torch.nn.Module), exporting it, running a variety of passes, and finally serializing it to a `.pte` file format.
 This binary file is typically consumed by the ExecuTorch Runtime.
-This (TODO reference?) goes in much more depth about the ExecuTorch software stack for both AoT as well as Runtime.
+This [document](https://github.com/pytorch/executorch/blob/main/docs/source/getting-started-architecture.md) goes in much more depth about the ExecuTorch software stack for both AoT as well as Runtime.

 In this section, we will primarily focus on the AoT flow with the end goal of producing a `.pte` file.
 There are a set of export configurations to target different backends at runtime.
 For each, the AoT flow will produce a unique `.pte` file.
 We will explore a couple of different configurations producing different `.pte` files, particularly interesting for our Corstone-300 system and available processing elements.